Web Accessibility

 MJC is committed to ensuring digital accessibility for people with disabilities.
-We are in the process of revising our website in conjunction with the department of
+We are in the process of revising our website in conjunction with the department of education to make our website more accessible and have adopted the WCAG 2.1 AA standard for accessibility.
+We are continually improving the user experience for everyone and applying the relevant accessibility standards.
+Please let us know if you encounter accessibility barriers on the MJC website or any of our vendor sites.

-What is accessible web content and why is it important?
+What is Accessible Web Content and Why is it Important?

 Web content designed with accessibility in mind is built upon the foundational principle that the site should be easy to navigate, and that content should be easy to understand because it has a strong sense of context.
 These are principles that are important to all visitors to our website, not just those with disabilities.